rodolphe3001/synology-stencils-for-visio/README.md

-# synology-stencils-for-visio
+# visio-stencils-for-synology
-[PUBLIC] repository dedicated to synology stencils for visio
+[PUBLIC] repository dedicated to visio stencils for synology devices